behave/behave.example/docs/step_matcher/index.rst

   * reuses (hidden) regular expressions better by using data types (as alias)
   * hides regular expression complexity

-The "cfparse" matcher extends the "parse" patcher.
+The "cfparse" matcher extends the "parse" patcher (and is rather new).
 It is intended to superceed the "parse" matcher as default matcher.
 It has the following features:

   * extended parser that understands the cardinality field syntax